-Model Content Revised Date: 6/30/2022
+Model Content Revised Date: 10/14/2025

 [[CUname]] (Credit Union) recognizes its responsibility to protect the privacy of member nonpublic personal information.
 The Credit Union will attempt to combat common e-mail and Internet fraud called “phishing.”
 Phishing e-mails direct consumers to false “member service” websites or directly ask for member nonpublic personal information.
-These scams contribute to a rise in identity theft, credit card fraud and other Internet-based fraud.
+These scams contribute to a rise in identity theft, credit card fraud, and other Internet-based fraud.

 PREVENTION AND MITIGATION.
 In an effort to prevent and mitigate the harm of a phishing attack, the Credit Union will do the following:

-Inform members that the Credit Union will not solicit confidential or sensitive member information via e-mail, telephone or other communication methods.
-This information will be provided to members on a periodic basis through the use of the Credit Union’s website, newsletters, periodic statements and statement stuffers.
+Inform members that the Credit Union will not solicit confidential or sensitive member information via e-mail, telephone, or other communication methods.
+This information will be provided to members on a periodic basis through the use of the Credit Union’s website, newsletters, periodic statements, and statement stuffers.

-Keep abreast of advances in technology designed to protect member information and reduce e-mail and other Internet-related fraud, and will take advantage of any and all effective and practical measures to do so.
+Keep abreast of advances in technology designed to protect member information and reduce e-mail and other Internet-related fraud, and will take advantage of any effective and practical measures to do so.

 Provide members with a “spoof-reporting” e-mail address for members to send suspicious e-mails to the Credit Union.